aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/customxmlschemacollection/_index.md

 ---
 title: Class CustomXmlSchemaCollection
 second_title: Aspose.Words for .NET API Reference
-description: A collection of strings that represent XML schemas that are associated with a custom XML part.
+description: A collection of strings that represent XML schemas that are associated with a custom XML part in C#
 type: docs
 weight: 3750
 url: /net/aspose.words.markup/customxmlschemacollection/